Jason2B3/DEV_NOTES/React Next/A1_REACT.md

 Custom hooks are regular functions that are allowed to contain stateful logic We can use all the built-in react hooks in this function's scope, which cannot be done in regular ones

+ONE TRICK TO REMEMBER USE-CASES:

+- Sometimes you'll want to create utility functions that use react hooks- but that's not allowed since they only work inside component functions
+- This is when React hooks are used (because they really are just React functions)

 ### Creating Configurable React Hooks

 What our repo's project looks like at the start: